robertpyke/Tutorials/facebook_api/the_basics.markdown

 For those of you who are more adventureous, it is worth noting that Facebook is an OpenID provider.
 This means that you can allow people to log-in to your site via their existing Facebook account.
+Read more here: http://openid.net/add-openid/

 You can also integrate more directly with Facebook by following this guide: http://developers.facebook.com/docs/guides/web/#login.
 It describes how to use Facebook as your authentication layer.
 It also describes